Track mileage automatically

 Here's an overview of the trips you can take to and from work:

-Aside from commuting not being deductible, hauling tools or instruments when commuting doesn’t make it a business trip and therefore remains non-deductible (classifies as personal use); the same applies to displaying advertisements on the car.
+Aside from commuting not being deductible, hauling tools or instruments when commuting doesn’t make it a business trip and, therefore, remains non-deductible (classified as personal use); the same applies to displaying advertisements on the car.
 These are both common misconceptions.

 Choose between two methods